Petros Filippidis

-Petros Filippidis (Πέτρος Φιλιππίδης; born 31 December 1962) is a Greek actor, theatre director and translator.
-He was one of the most talented and popular actors of his generation, with many theatrical and television successes.
+Petros Filippidis (Πέτρος Φιλιππίδης; born 31 December 1962) is a Greek actor, theatre director, and translator.
+He has starred in numerous television shows and films.
+On television, he has appeared in series such as Peninta Peninta, Oi aparadektoi, and in films such as *Akalyptos*.

 On July 14, 2024, Petros Filippidis was sentenced to 8 years in prison by the court of first instance for two attempted rapes.
 He abstained from the theatre and public life in general, pending the outcome of his appeal.
 On July 15, 2025, the Athens Mixed Jury Court of Appeal sentenced him to three years in prison with a three-year suspension, which means he does not serve time unless he violates his parole conditions.

 Criminal prosecution

-Greek #Greek #me too
+Greek #Greek #metoo

 In the winter of 2021, allegations of sexual abuse by famous women began to appear in the media.
-The allegations of sexual abuse in sports, education, culture and entertainment targeted many popular and respected individuals in Greek society, causing what has been dubbed the "Greek #me too".
+The allegations of sexual abuse in sports, education, culture and entertainment targeted many popular and respected individuals in Greek society, causing what has been dubbed the "Greek #metoo".

 In this context, in February 2021, three actresses Anna-Maria Papacharalambous, Lena Drosaki and Penelope Anastassopoulou spoke to TV networks to describe their experiences working with a well-known actor without initially mentioning his name.
 On February 4, Filippidis, despite no official charges or complaints being filed against him, sent an ultimatum to the media through his attorneys, prohibiting any mention of his person in the following days.

 On April 7, the three female actresses sent a text with their complaints to the "Greek Actors' Union" - (SEI) (Σωματείο Ελλήνων Ηθοποιών, ΣΕΗ), requesting the removal of Petros Filippidis from the Union (SEI).
 In their complaint to the "SEI Disciplinary Committee", filed by their lawyers, they invoked the testimonies of ten additional persons who would support the content of their complaints.

 The allegations that were made and related to the commission of criminal offences came to the attention of the prosecutor who called the actor in April 2021 in apologia.
 After the apologetic memorandum presented by Filippidis, the prosecutor filed criminal charges against him for three cases: a rape committed in 2008, and attempted rapes committed in 2010 and 2014.

 In July 2021, Filippidis was held in custody and transferred to Tripoli prison where another actor accused of sexual offences, Dimitris Lignadis, was already being held.